 Hosted by The Sandbox Project and the Young Canadians Roundtable on Health, the 2019 Sandbox Summit invited youth, researchers, practitioners, non-profits, corporate Canada, families and policymakers to work collaboratively to improve health outcomes for young people across Canada.

 Our 9th annual stakeholder gathering is an opportunity for interactive learning and cross-sector collaboration to solve the most pressing challenges in child and youth health and wellbeing.
-This year's event featured participant-led sessions that will invite individuals and organizations from across Canada to share their own promising practices and opportunities for meaningful co-creation and collaboration.
+This year's event featured participant-led sessions that invited individuals and organizations from across Canada to share their own promising practices and opportunities for meaningful co-creation and collaboration.

 2019 Theme: Collaboration that Counts